CloudLabsAI-Azure/Developing-AI-Applications-with-Azure-AI-Studio/Labs/Exercise 3: Evaluation Flow Setup.md

    ![](./media/manualevaluation.png)

 ## Task 2: Run and Analyze Evaluation Flows
+It systematically assesses the performance and effectiveness of various processes and systems.
+This involves executing evaluation workflows, collecting data, and thoroughly analyzing the results to identify strengths and weaknesses.
+By leveraging detailed insights from these analyses, organizations can make informed decisions, implement improvements, and optimize their operations.
+Continuous evaluation ensures that processes remain efficient, effective, and aligned with organizational goals, ultimately enhancing overall performance and productivity.

 1. Select **Prompt flow** from left navigation pane and select the prompt flow you created.